Connect based engine¶

 - Multiple sources to target Kafka topic (for sources)

 - Field selection, extraction, and filtering

-- Auto creation & auto evolution for the target storage
+- Auto creation and auto evolution for the target storage

 - Error handling policies

 Here the full syntax that our connectors share: